Streamlining and standardizing software citations with The Software Citation Station: Introduction

-Software development has become an essential part of every sub-field of astronomy, but software developers and large software development efforts are not adequately funded or supported by existing structures \citep{decedal:2020}.
-Citations are an important measure in science and astronomy to build upon and properly attribute and credit earlier work, value authorship, motivate (future) funding, enable peer-review, validate and reproduce findings, support collaboration and community, and encourage reuse and building on work of others \citep{katz2020recognizing}.
-Many tools have been developed to make astronomy citations easier, such as \href{https://ui.adsabs.harvard.edu/about/}{NASA/ADS}\footnote{\url{https://ui.adsabs.harvard.edu}} and \href{https://arxiv.org/}{ArXiv}\footnote{\url{https://arxiv.org}}.
-However, software citations have long been lagging behind.
-Software is often not cited properly, it is often left to the software author to point readers to the citation mechanism, and software lacks a standardized citation practice \citep{, howison2016software, Niemeyer:2016, Kai:2017-Rcited, Bouquin:2020-apjs, Alsudais:2021, Bouquin:2023}.
+Software development has become an essential part of every sub-field of astronomy, but is often not adequately supported in astronomy \citep{decedal:2020}.
+Citations are an important tool in science and astronomy to build upon and properly attribute and credit earlier work, value authorship, motivate funding, enable peer-review, validate and reproduce findings, support collaboration and community, and encourage reuse and building on work of others \citep{katz2020recognizing}.
+While there exists a well-developed ecosystem of tools and services to assist with citations to traditional publications, such as \href{https://ui.adsabs.harvard.edu/about/}{NASA/ADS} and \href{https://arxiv.org/}{ArXiv}, this infrastructure does not work nearly so well for software citation.
+As a result software is often not cited properly.
+A major issue is that software lacks a standardized citation practice, leaving it to the software author to point readers to the citation mechanism \citep{, howison2016software, Niemeyer:2016, Kai:2017-Rcited, Bouquin:2020-apjs, Alsudais:2021, Bouquin:2023}.

 Some advancements have been made in recent years to promote and standardize software citations in academic journals.
 This includes the creation of specific recommendations for software citation such as the reports by the Joint Declaration of Data Citation Principles, and the recommendations of the FORCE11 Software Citation Working Group \citep{martone2014data, smith2016software, katz2020recognizing}.
 Several astronomy journals have developed software policies and include software sections or software acknowledgements in their publication templates \citep[e.g.,][]{2016AJ....151...21V, 2019ASPC..523..693T}.
 Examples include those by \href{https://journals.aas.org/policy-statement-on-software/}{AAS publishing} \citep{AAS_software_policy}, and the examples listed on \href{https://www.chorusaccess.org/resources/software-citation-policies-index/}{CHORUS} \citep{CHORUS_software_policy}.
 This has helped to increase software citations, as evidenced by IRAF citations increasing by a factor of ${\sim}150\%$ after AAS started actively recommending authors to include their citations in submitted papers \citep{iraf_increases}.